Hard to Beat: Usage in the media

 "Hard to Beat" was used by Sky Sports as the theme for its pay-per-view channel, PremPlus.

-The "Hard to Beat" Axwell Mix has become very popular, even more so at times, than the original version, it has gained large airplay in clubs.
-Archer himself said "It's odd being in a club and your track is played.
-What I like about remixes is that they show us stuff that we could have put in and lets us think "we should try that next time" it helps teach us."

 During a live performance of Cinderella on Musicool, which was reworked in a modern day setting, the song "Hard to Beat" was featured among other songs such as "Genie in a Bottle" by Christina Aguilera and "I Predict a Riot" by Kaiser Chiefs.

 A remix of "Hard to Beat" by London Elektricity headlined the release of Hospital Records' "Weapons of Mass Creation 3" LP in April 2007.

 The song is featured in the PlayStation 2 video game, SingStar Rocks!.

 This song was used frequently during worldwide broadcasts of the 2008 Summer Olympics, as well as during broadcasts of the 2005 Ashes series, and the English Super League.

 This song was also used on the Nine Network's The Footy Show in Australia, as well as the Seven Network's coverage of the 2009 V8 Supercars Nikon GP and the Nine Network's coverage of the 2010 Winter Olympics.